 - They provide a ‘guardian’ safeguard, making certain that the council of members maintain a clear charitable focus

-In fact, Jersey Foundations are now so popular that over 370 have been established since their launch in 2009.
+In fact, Jersey Foundations are now so popular that more than 400 have been established since their launch in 2009.
 Around a third of these are set up for philanthropic purposes.

 Jersey’s Charities Law

-Jersey’s Charities Law, which recently opened for the registration of charities in Jersey, is modern and sophisticated, and caters for the needs of small local charities, as well as global philanthropic enterprises.
-The frameworks provided by the Law are unique and flexible, whilst they provide appropriate levels of governance and accountability.
+Jersey’s Charities Law, which is also open for the registration of charities in Jersey, is modern and sophisticated, and caters for the needs of small local charities, as well as global philanthropic enterprises.
+The frameworks provided by the Law are unique and flexible, while they provide appropriate levels of governance and accountability.
 Read our Charities Law factsheet.